felipepegoraro/c-data-structures/README.md

 ### Installation/Usage

-Clone the repository and compile all at once:
+Clone the repository and compile all (test files) at once:

 ```sh
 git clone https://github.com/felipepegoraro/c-data-structures/